SCU-An-Group/HATASIM/README.md

 If you use or edit our work, please cite the appropriate reference:

-Ni, Z., Zhu, S., An, N.*, Predicting the ascent of high-altitude tethered spherical balloons.
+Ni, Z., Zhu, S., Song, J., Dou, S., An, N.*, Predicting the ascent of high-altitude tethered spherical balloons.
 Under Preparation.